IBM-Blockchain-Archive/marbles/README.md

 ### 1. Download Marbles
 We need to download marbles to your local system.
 Let’s do this with Git by cloning this repository.
-You will need to do this step even if you plan on hosting marbles in Bluemix.
+You will need to do this step even if you plan on hosting marbles in IBM Cloud.

 - Open a command prompt/terminal and browse to your desired working directory
 - Run the following command: